mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 Because if you become a priest, the most important priest task is to continue to carry the dharma lineage, without cutting off, without disconnect.
 That is a main task of a priest’s life.
 Forever, priest’s task is to try to convey or transmit the dharma lineage.
 Dharma lineage is to carry the sublimity of existence; emphasizing the sublimity of existence, handed down from Buddha Shakyamuni to Dōgen and to your teachers, et cetera.
 So we have to carry this.
 We have to continue and transmit to the next generation.
 That is the dharma.

-So when we perform the services for three days at New Year, praying for that means you pray for the teacher’s health, and also the transmitting the teacher’s dharma to the next generation is to pray for your health simultaneously.
+So when we perform the services for three days at New Year, praying for that means you pray for the teacher’s health, and also [praying for] transmitting the teacher’s dharma to the next generation is to pray for your health simultaneously.
 And also to pray for your great inspiration for carrying dharmas to the next generation.

-I told you before, if you become a buddha, you can see everything [...] as a buddha.
+I told you before, if you become a buddha, you can see everything as a buddha.
 But if you cannot, it is very difficult to see everything [as a] buddha.
 So that’s why while the teacher is alive, you don’t understand so well what the Buddha taught.
 Because you’re not mature, so sometimes [you really] complain, very often.
 In my case, I very often complained, and was upset and criticizing the teacher.
-But after his death, and simultaneously my life was getting mature, then I understood.
+But after his death, and simultaneously my life was getting mature, *then* I understood.
 At that time it’s too late, because the teacher died.
 That’s one of the regrets that human beings possess very often.

-So when you want to see, at that time, no one can see.
+So when you want to see, at that time, no one [to] see.
 When you want to practice from your heart, at that time, no opportunity to practice from your heart.

 You know, some people say, “when I have time I want to practice.”
 Or, “when I feel good from zazen and Zen teaching, then I want to practice.”
 Well, it’s alright if you think so, but it’s pretty difficult to get exactly mature opportunity to let you practice exactly.
 Let’s read the *Record of Things Heard*; Dōgen Zenji talks about that point too.

-So even if you feel this is not a real opportunity, if the opportunity is here, practically, well, let’s jump in.
-That is pretty good for us.
+So even if you feel this is not a real opportunity, [still] if the opportunity is here, practically, well, let’s jump in.
+That’s pretty good for us.

 #### 1:11:36

 **Question:** Hojo-san, I read that Joshu Zen Master’s lineage died out only after a couple more people in his lineage.
 Do you know if that’s right?
-I think it’s in that back of that book.
+I think it’s in the back of that book.

 **Katagiri Roshi:** Mm-hmm.
-Joshu’s lineage is Rinzai line, and [Segi] Nangaku Ejo (Nanyue Huairang), and you know Baso Zen Master (Mazu Daoyi).
-So Zen Master has many disciples, among them there are three famous Zen Masters.
-One is Hyakujo [Nehan] (Baizhang Niepan), who established first the regulation of monastic life in China.
+Joshu’s lineage is Rinzai line, and Nangaku Ejo (Nanyue Huairang), and you know Baso Zen Master (Mazu Daoyi).
+So [Baso] Zen Master has many disciples, among them there are three famous Zen Masters.
+One is Hyakujō [Ekai] (Baizhang Huaihai), who established first the regulation of monastic life in China.
 And next is Kisu Zen Master (Guizong Zhichang), who flourished [in] the 8th century, who is also pretty famous for his very strict way to teach.
-And the third one was Nansen Zen Master.
-You know pretty well, Nansen was the Zen teacher who cut off the cat’s head in order to cut off the delusion of the monks, and thinking of whether the cat has a buddha-nature or not.
+And the third one was Nansen Zen Master (Nanquan Puyuan).
+You know pretty well, Nansen was the Zen teacher who [killed] the cat in order to cut off the delusion of the monks, and thinking of whether the cat has buddha-nature or not.
 Do you know that?
-Well, that’s three Zen Masters.
+Well, [those] three Zen Masters.
 And then Joshu Zen Master was a disciple of this Nansen.

 So Joshu really practiced very hard, I can imagine, because Nansen had very much his own peculiar way – very peculiar, strict way.
 So Joshu was very [suffering].
-For instance, if you read *Mumonkan*, *Gateless Gate*, Number 19, there is a koan.
-Joshu Zen Master asked Nansen about the meaning of the Way, the Buddha Way.
+For instance, if you read *Mumonkan*, *Gateless Gate*, Number 19, there is a koan [where] Joshu Zen Master asked Nansen about the meaning of the Buddha Way.
 That means what is the truth, the Buddha Way.
-And then Nansen says, the daily life, daily mind.
-He said everyday mind; so [Joshu] asked what [is] everyday mind, always.
+And then Nansen says [...] everyday mind.
+So [Joshu] asked what [is] everyday mind, always.
 So in this koan of the *Gateless Gate*, you can read what is everyday mind.

 So Joshu practiced very hard, thinking about everyday mind, because he became a monk at 60 years old.
 He cannot have any energy to [go] far away, far out; or he didn’t have any energy to get a certain fantastic religious experience, and thinking something else apart from his life.
 His life was really rooted in everyday life.
 So that’s why he anyway asked these kind of questions.

 So what is the Way?
 What is the Buddha’s teaching?
 What is the truth?
 Truth is everyday mind.
 That is a really difficult koan for us.
-But it’s pretty easy, [a] simple, simple way – but we don’t understand that one.
+But it’s pretty easy; [a] simple way – but we don’t understand that one.

 That’s why Dōgen Zenji also [talked] about everyday mind.
 So-called, “everyday mind means everyday mind throughout this world and the other world.”
 “When everyday mind comes, the whole world comes.
 When everyday mind goes, the whole world goes.”
 So that means when you die, the whole world dies.
 When you are born in this world, the whole world becomes born.
 Just like this.
 This is everyday mind.
 That’s quite different from what you have thought, you know?
 Everyday mind is very calm, smooth stream of life.
 Not very fancy.
 Not up and down.
-Very stable, secure, always, under every circumstance.
+Very stable, secure, always.

+Under every circumstance.
 Look at the weather, severe winter.
 Well, severe winter is severe winter, so according to your emotion, you don’t like it.
-That’s very common.
-But on the basis of these emotions, there is a very secure everyday mind.
-At that time you can accept severe winter as it really is, telling us [a] wonderful world, as a buddha.
+Well, that’s very common.
+But on the basis of this emotion, there is a very secure everyday mind.
+At that time you can accept severe weather as it really is, telling us [a] wonderful world, as a buddha.

 But emotions, our human bodies, or our karmic life doesn’t accept.
 We don’t like it.
 So very naturally we are tossed away by this karmic life.
 That is a problem.
 That’s why we are constantly going away.
-But [...] wherever you may go, on the basis if there is a very secure and calm stream of life, you can accept severe weather as it is.
+But [...] wherever you may go, [...] if there is a very secure and calm stream of life, you can accept severe weather as it is.

 #### 1:18:09 end of recording